 Is Shakti female?

-The simple answer is no. Shakti is neither male or female.
+The simple answer is no. Shakti is neither male nor female.
 The interpretation is only human, and should not be taken literally.
-One should never consider energy to be female while the self in the male.
-The Purusha exists in both male and female, and so does Prakriti.
+One should never consider energy to be female while the self is male.
+The Purusha exists in both males and females and so does Prakriti.
 They are two sides of the same truth and is difficult to impose who is superior to whom.
-But consider this: without energy, self cannot move, and without self, the energy does not have any field for its move.
+But consider this: without energy, the self cannot move, and without the self, the energy does not have any field for its move.
 It can be said, “Prakriti is undivided consciousness (Purusha).”